-The poll ”100 Stories that Shaped the World” the British Broadcasting Corporation conducted in 2018 managed to show to the entire world how this marvelous epic creation of Homer keeps influencing generation upon generation.
+The poll ”100 Stories that Shaped the World” the British Broadcasting Corporation conducted in 2018 managed to show the entire world how this marvelous epic creation by Homer has perpetually impacted generation after generation.

-It is one of the oldest works of literature still read by millions of people around the world.
-As with the Iliad, the poem is divided into 24 books.
+It is one of the oldest works of literature still read by millions worldwide.
+Much like the Iliad, the poem is divided into 24 books.

-It follows the Greek hero Odysseus, king of the island of Ithaca, and his journey home after the Trojan War which lasted for ten entire years.
+It follows the Greek hero Odysseus, king of the island of Ithaca, and his journey home at the conclusion of the ten-year Trojan War.

 Odysseus’ journey lasts for ten additional years, during which he encounters many dangers, temptations, and perils, and all his crewmates are killed.